QihaoTom/Book_Reference_PA/README.md

 * Methodology: Econometrics and R, Python skills

 ### Contents
->This part I set up with the readings and reference that I learn before spring2018, including the stage of my undergraduate students
+>This part I set up with the readings and reference that I learn before spring2018, including the stage of being a undergraduate student

 ### Brief introduction of myself